kcmaxwell/shuffle-numbers/README.md

 Shuffles an array of numbers into a random order

 ## Requirements
-This program can be run using Node.
-The tests use Jest.
+This program requires Node.js to be run.
+The tests require Jest to be installed.

 ## Usage
 With Node installed, run `node index.js` or `npm start` in the console.